 You’re not alone if you have urinary incontinence -- it’s estimated that nearly half of all women experience incontinence.
 Dr. Anna Le and the team at Annandale Ob-Gyn perform urodynamic testing to determine the cause of your urinary incontinence, then develop a personalized treatment plan.
 Please don’t continue to suffer with urinary incontinence.
-Call one of the offices in Annandale or Falls Church, Virginia, or book an appointment online.
+Call one of the offices in Annandale or Alexandria, Virginia, or book an appointment online.

 Urinary incontinence – the accidental loss of urine -- can be mild or severe depending on the type of incontinence.
 Some common types that affect women are: